ansible-community/community-website/posts/archive/make-your-ansible-playbooks-flexible-maintainable-and-scalable.md

 `ansible-galaxy init ROLE_NAME`,
 and then put those tasks into that role.

-If the role is generic enough, I\'ll either put it on GitHub and submit it to Ansible Galaxy, or put it into a separate, private Git repository.
+If the role is generic enough, I'll either put it on GitHub and submit it to Ansible Galaxy, or put it into a separate, private Git repository.
 Now I can add a generic set of tests for the role (with [Molecule](https://github.com/metacloud/molecule/)